clue1ess/xv6/explanation/explanation_xv6.md

     };
     va space:
     ...
-    2GB + 4MB  --> second entry in entrypgdir which will map to 0-4MB in pa space
+    2GB + 4MB  --> second entry in entrypgdir which will map to 0-4MB in pa space(at index = 512 in entrypgdir)
     2GB
     ...
-    4MB        --> first entry in entrypgdir which will map to 0-4MB in pa space 0
+    4MB        --> first entry in entrypgdir which will map to 0-4MB in pa space(at index = 0 in entrypgdir)
+    0

     KERNBASE = 0x80000000 and PDXSHIFT = 22 bits(largs page size is 4MB i.e 22 bits)
     Kernel will run above 2GB(KERNBASE) in va always and user will run from 0 to 2GB.
 As soon as, we setup kernel address space, kernel will shift to it and remove 0-4MB mapping in va space.
 This mapping was needed only to setup kernel at KERNBASE.

-3. Turn on paging by loading somthing in cr0(not imp what it is for now).
+3. Turn on paging by seeting PG(page enabled) bit in cr0(also WP bit, not imp what it is for now).
 4. Set up stack pointer in va space. movl $(stack + KSTACKSIZE), %esp stack is variable declared by kernel which has address above KERNBASE. esp = KERNBASE + somthing + KSTACKSIZE and will grow downwards.
-5. jump to main which has va, so to shift from different address spaces, pc relative jump don't work(why?).
+5. jump to main which has va, so to shift from different address spaces, pc relative jump don't work.
 Hence indirect jump to main.

 Now, esp and eip both will point above KERNBASE.

+## Section 2 - Setting up Kernel page directory!

 main: